 Dense, thicket stage mixed broadleaves with a high proportion of sycamore and beech.
 The understorey is also composed of abundant broadleaved regeneration.
-Limited ground flora under heavy shade.
+Limited ground flora under heavy shade, yet a siginifcant patch of Variegated yellow archangel (Lamiastrum galeobdolon ssp argentatum) has been identified by the Ladywood Estate boundary in this sub-compartment.